sunnychang517/Resume/README.md

 *Postgraduate Researcher* – Engineering Group

-+ Program in R to perform exponential stretch/undo logarithmic compression of camera's frames and dimensions using matrices and trigonometry to plot fiddler crab movements.
++ Program in R to perform exponential stretch/undo logarithmic compression of camera's frames and dimensions using matrices and trigonometry to plot fiddler crab movements with founder.
 + Document R code to help readers have better comprehension of the content in the program.
 + Successfully troubleshoot installation of R for everyone in BCR Laboratories.